askui/askui-dev-docs/docs/versioned_docs/version-0.14.0/general/01-Getting Started/Installing AskUI/getting-started.md

 Activating the ADE may take a few seconds.

 :::info
-If you are not what an ADE command does, you can run `Get-Help <command>` to get more information about it.
+If you are not sure what an ADE command does, you can run `Get-Help <command>` to get more information about it.
 :::

 ### Step 4: Connect Your AskUI Account